 The Company distributes all of the cash received from AAP distributions on a quarterly basis, less reserves established by management for future requirements.
 Generally, distributions are paid to our Members in proportion to their percentage interest in the Company.
-During each of the three months ended March 31, 2013, we distributed approximately \$1 million to our Members.
+During the six months ended June 30, 2013 and 2012, we distributed approximately \$2 million and \$1 million, respectively, to our Members.